 With international courses, PhD and postdoctoral traineeship, each institute of the Institut Pasteur International Network (RIIP) contributes to the transmission of knowledge with the training of young researchers all around the world.
 In this context, doctoral and postdoctoral programmes, study ...

-The main scientific objective of the Lymphocyte Population Biology Unit are:
+The main scientific objectives of the Lymphocyte Population Biology Unite are:

-To study the mechanisms of homeostasis, which control the number of B and T lymphocytes.
+1- To study the mechanisms that control the numbers of B and T lymphocytes – lymphocyte homeostasis – and their in preventing autoimmune diseases.

-To study the mechanisms of immunological memory persistence.
+2- To study the mechanism of secondary immune responses – immunological memory.

-Keywords: lymphocyte homeostasis / immunological memory / regulatory T cells
+Keywords: B and T cell homeostasis / immunological memory / regulatory T cells